 We have fenced off another 1.8km of watercourses.

-Also, we have planted a further 2.2km of mixed hedging.
-We also intend improving the ponds for wildlife, birds and local flora and fauna.
+Also, we have planted a further 2.2km of mixed hedging. and plan on improving the ponds for wildlife, ducks, birds and local flora and fauna in the near future.